undersealobster/QMB6316F24/assignment_03/README.md

 a.
-Estimate a regression model that uses all available variables, except for the indicator for an enclosed cab.
+Estimate a regression model that uses all available variables.
 	Make sure to choose a reasonable transformation of the dependent variable, such as the logarithmic transformation, if necessary.